dahegyi/dahegyi-me/README.md

 ## Deployment

-The website is deployed automatically to Firebase Hosting on every push to the `main` btranch.
+The website is deployed automatically to Firebase Hosting on every push to the `main` branch.

 ### Deployment without Github Actions: